Published July 01, 2019

 Sometimes you need an extra layer of logic between your property and the creation of a delegate.

-Kotlin provides a means of wrapping the creation of a delegate via an operator called provideDelegate
+Kotlin provides a means of wrapping the creation of a delegate via an operator called provideDelegate.

-keyword when defining your property, but the right side of the by
+This allows you to continue to use the by keyword when defining your property, but the right side of the by will

 reference a class that returns a delegate, but is not a delegate itself.